A wildfire that destroyed historic Grand Canyon Lodge spread after being allowed to burn for days - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Along the Grand Canyon’s North Rim, the Dragon Bravo Fire that destroyed the lodge and other buildings spread to nearly 9 square miles (23 square kilometers) Monday.

 The White Sage Fire also grew significantly over the past day, now having charred 77 square miles (199 square kilometers) of terrain with no containment.
-Officials reported progress in battling the fire but evacuations.
+Officials reported progress in battling the fire.

+The fires came three years after two errant prescribed fires conducted by the U.S. Forest Service sparked the Hermit’s Peak-Calf Canyon Fire, which burned more than 530 square miles (1,373 square kilometers) of the Rocky Mountain foothills and destroyed hundreds of homes.

 History of the Grand Canyon Lodge